 Shifting Toward Consumer-Focused Omni-Channel Attribution

 Today’s consumers expect more from the marketing they receive.
-Given the massive amounts of data available on consumer engagement and trends, marketers have the opportunity to deliver better targeted ads—and that’s exactly what consumers want.
+Given the massive amounts of data available on consumer engagement and trends, marketers have the opportunity to deliver better targeted ads through data-driven marketing—and that’s exactly what consumers want.
 Modern consumers expect marketers to use the plethora of data available to them to provide opportunities for relevant engagement that connect consumers with the products and services they need, without targeting them with an influx of ads they don’t want or for products they have already purchased.

-With this in mind, marketers need to leverage their omni-channel attribution with a new perspective that focuses on the consumer at the person-level—helping better understand their individual interests and needs.
+Marketers need to leverage their omni-channel attribution with a new perspective that focuses on the consumer at the person-level—helping better understand their individual interests and needs.
 From there, marketers can use those insights to deliver the right products with the right messaging, over the right channel at the right time.
 This key shift toward consumer-focused attribution provides relevant advertising experiences that resonate with prospects and customers..

 Additionally, consumer-focused omni-channel attribution means that marketing efforts will have a positive impact on the brand of a business, and subsequently, the brand will begin to have a positive impact on campaign ROI.
 For example, if you’re flooding target audiences with irrelevant advertising across the marketing mix, consumers will view your brand in a negative light, further hindering the chances of meaningful engagement.
 However, if you target audiences with ads that address their needs and deliver these ads via the right channels at the right time, they’ll be more fond of your brand and, ultimately,more likely to engage.

 Today, the true definition of omni-channel attribution has changed.
 Instead of simply looking for the best ways to optimize engagement for the sake of increased engagement, marketers need to leverage their omni-channel measurement efforts to offer value and relevance to their target audience.
-In doing so, they will garner quality engagement that helps generate a robust return on marketing investments while facilitating positive brand authority and awareness.
+In doing so, they will garner quality engagement that helps generate a robust return on marketing investments while facilitating positive brand equity and awareness.